Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under - December 30

 Michigan State vs. Indiana State: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 30

-The Michigan State Spartans (7-5) take a three-game winning streak into a home matchup versus the Indiana State Sycamores (11-1), winners of 10 straight.
-It starts at 2:00 PM ET (on Fox Sports 1) on Saturday, December 30, 2023.
+The Michigan State Spartans (7-5) take a three-game winning streak into a home contest against the Indiana State Sycamores (11-1), winners of 10 straight.
+It tips at 2:00 PM ET (on Fox Sports 1) on Saturday, December 30, 2023.

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Michigan State vs. Indiana State matchup.
+In this article, you will find the spread and odds across multiple sportsbooks for the Michigan State vs. Indiana State matchup.

 Michigan State vs. Indiana State Game Info